MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-best-practices-automatic-log-collection.md

 ### Collecting logs from multiple Azure Stack systems

-As a best practice, only save diagnostic logs from the same Azure Stack stamp within a storage account.
+As a best practice, only save diagnostic logs from the same Azure Stack stamp within a single storage account.
-Save diagnostic logs from another stamp to a separate storage account.
+Save diagnostic logs from a different stamp to another storage account.

 ### Retention policy